Electroconvulsive therapy

 - ECT is usually given once every 2 to 5 days for a total of 6 to 12 sessions.
 Sometimes more sessions are needed.

 - Several minutes after the treatment, you wake up.
 You do not remember the treatment.
 You are taken to a recovery area.
-There, the health care team monitors you closely.
+There, your health care team monitors you closely.
 When you have recovered, you can go home.

 - You need to have an adult drive you home.
 Be sure to arrange this ahead of time.